blackchip-org/scan/README.md

 When using the lower level functions, a stream is processed one rune at a time.
 A buffer is used to accumulate these runes until a complete token has been seen.
-The basic scanning loop is to decide which of the following functions should be called for each rune:
+The basic scanning loop is to look at the upcoming rune in the input and to decide to either keep the rune for the current token or to emit the token.
+The following fields and methods are used for this:

+#### `s.This`

+The rune at the current position in the input stream.

+#### `s.Next`

+The next rune found in the input stream.
+When the scanner advances, this value will become `s.This`

+#### `s.HasMore()`

+Returns true if there is more runes in the input stream.
+Returns false when the end of file or an error condition is encountered.

 #### `s.Keep()`